suchnsuch/Tangent/Documentation/Configuration/Appearance.md

 The appearance options for Tangent are found in the [[System Menu]].

+The **Titlebar** option is available on Windows and Linux.
+It lets you choose whether Tangent uses the native titlebar or pulls the window controls into its own titlebar.
+The default on Windows is to use the condensed titlebar.
+The default on Linux is to use the native titlebar.

 The __Appearance__ option lets you choose whether Tangent runs in light mode or dark mode.
 By default, Tangent takes on the setting of your operating system, if available.

 __Accent Hue__ and __Accent Saturation__ let you customize the color used for highlighting [[Wiki Links]], [[Code|inline code]], and some button states.
 Adjustments to these values are made depending on how the color is used.
 Light and Dark mode also affect the final color used.